symfony/ux/src/TwigComponent/doc/index.rst

         Hello {{ name }}
     {% endcomponent %}

-Note that even ALL variables from upper components are available to lower components.
-However, because variables are merged in the context, variables with the same name are overridden by lower components.
+Note that ALL variables from upper components (e.g. ``SuccessAlert`` are available to lower components (e.g. ``Alert``.
+However, because variables are merged, variables with the same name are overridden by lower components.
 (That's also why ``this`` refers to the embedded, or "current" component)

-Finally, the most interesting thing is that, because the embedded components are literally resolved when rendering the nested component's template, you can even access the variables from THAT template as well.
-Again, it's as if the embedded component's blocks are being copy-pasted into the nested component's template.
+Finally, the most interesting thing is that, the content inside of ``{% component %}`` is executed as if it is "copy-and-pasted" into the block of the target template.
+This means you can access variables from the block you're overriding.
+For example:

 .. code-block:: twig

     {# templates/SuccessAlert.html.twig #}
     {% for message in messages %}
-        {% block message %}
+        {% block alert_message %}
             A default {{ message }}
         {% endblock %}
     {% endfor %}

+When overriding the ``alert_message`` block, you have access to the ``message`` variable:

 .. code-block:: twig

     {# templates/some_page.html.twig #}
     {% component SuccessAlert %}
-        {% block message %}
+        {% block alert_message %}
-            I can override the message block and access the {{ message }} too!
+            I can override the alert_message block and access the {{ message }} too!
         {% endblock %}
     {% endcomponent %}